 Setting the hierarchy levels

 The Level property determines which levels in the hierarchy use the sub-transformation.
 For example, enter 2 to create a transformation for items on the third level (the number of the first level in the hierarchy is 0).
 The system always counts the levels from the start of the data hierarchy that is being displayed.
-In the case of pages, level 0 represents the first content tree level under the selected path, not the root of the entire website.
+In the case of documents, level 0 represents the first content tree level under the selected path, not the root of the entire website.

 If you leave Apply to sublevels checked, the transformation also affects all levels below the specified level.
-You can override the transformation by adding other transformations for specific sublevels (these transformations must have the same Transformation type and affect the same Page types).
+You can override the transformation by adding other transformations for specific sublevels (these transformations must have the same Transformation type and affect the same Document types).
 If your hierarchical transformation contains multiple overlapping transformations that apply to sublevels, the lower levels have higher priority.

 To apply a transformation on all levels in the hierarchy, set the Level to an empty value or 0, and leave Apply to sublevels checked.